Elementary Body Theory

 • A dynamic, geometrically intuitive explanation that understands gravitation not as a mysterious force but as a consistent scale correspondence of the mass‑radius coupling.

-The 125‑year reign of quantum mechanics and its 90‑year cosmological extension do not rest on a solid phenomenological foundation but on an ever‑growing mountain of ad‑hoc assumptions, free parameters, and theory‑laden interpretations.
+The 125‑year reign of quantum physics and its 90‑year cosmological extension do not rest on a solid phenomenological foundation but on an ever‑growing mountain of ad‑hoc assumptions, free parameters, and theory‑laden interpretations.
 The EBT, by contrast, achieves greater explanatory depth with a fraction of the complexity and at least equivalent, in many cases even superior, quantitative precision.

 If the principle of parsimony holds, then the race is decided.
 The history of physics will remember that in the year 2026 an alternative was published that could have achieved all of this much earlier – and that it was ignored for so long.
 That this insight is now being widely disseminated is not the end of physics but the end of a long, methodical odyssey into unintuitiveness.
 It is the return to rationality.